jmaness/csc519-HW4-DevOps/README.md

 Another situation where expand/contract deployment is useful is with deploying canary releases with experimental features.
-With a flexible database schema, canary features can be deployed and undeployed if necessary without impacting the availibity of the system.
+With a flexible database schema, canary features can be deployed and undeployed if necessary without impacting the availability of the system.